Buffers.jl Usage Guide

 Neuralyzing Tensors with neuralyze

 The neuralyze function is used to wipe the memory about the origin of a tensor.
 This can be helpful when you need to bypass Julia's aliasing checks or ensure that a tensor is treated as an independent array for example in a C call.
+This function is not needed when using MAllocBuffer or ThreadsMAllocBuffer.

 A = alloc!(buffer, 10, 10)